HeapHopper/Spotit/markdown/01_data_preparation.md

 We are going to do the encoding in **two phases**:

-1. We will use dummy encoding for the six main geners- we will create six new binary categories, each represents whether or not the track belongs to the genre.
+1. We will use dummy encoding for the six main genres- we will create six new binary categories, each represents whether or not the track belongs to the genre.